Sjoerd-de-Witte/vb/README.md

     4. What method can be used to make a diet schedule with as much variety as possible?

 With question 1 we wanted to make sure that we could filter out every lunch/dinner that consisted of ingredients that contained or are a nut allergen.
-This was a big part of preocessing the data so no food with an nut allergen could be selected during the prediction for a doet schedule.
+This was a big part of processing the data so no food with an nut allergen could be selected during the prediction and making for a diet schedule.

 With question 2 we wanted to find out how many calories an average person ate during lunch and dinner combined.
 This would come in handy when we would schedule the predicted lunch and dinners a person would like.
 We ofcourse wanted this to be a healthy diet, so an maximum amount of calories would be a good restriction.